welshstew/fuse72-cxfsoap-wsdlonly-to-json/README.md

 ### SSL

-First we need to create the necessary keystores and certificates and truststores, please note:
+1. We need to create the necessary keystores and certificates and truststores, please note:

 It is recommended to use the PKCS12 format which is an industry standard format.